 Drunk driving continues to be a large factor in car accidents throughout Virginia.
 More often than not, these accidents lead to serious injury.
 What is the legal limit for drunk driving in Virginia?
 Drivers with blood alcohol content over 0.08 can be charged with drunk driving.
 There are serious repercussions for a DUI in Virginia.
+This comes as no surprise to the Portsmouth Car Accident Attorneys of Rutter Mills.
 Being charged with a DUI can lead to heavy fines, jail time, license suspension, or worse.

 Last month, on October 23rd, a 45-year-old Virginian man was driving under the influence and crashed his car on Route 258 in Franklin.
 His 12-year-old daughter was a passenger, and died at the scene.
 His other family members sustained serious injuries.(1) During the same month, in Petersburg, Virginia, a 29-year-old drunk driver wrecked into a power pole.
 Although there were no casualties, 800 Dominion Power customers were affected for more than four hours.
 The driver was charged with DUI and taken to jail.(2) Unfortunately, these stories hit close to home for many.
 What can you do to reduce these unnecessary accidents from happening?